devmus/integritas-distro/README.md

 ### INTEGRITAS DISTRIBUTED API

+## GHCR Login steps

+- Create a github PAT token.

+- Ports used: 5005

 ## Create and configure .env files

 - create .env files where there are .env.example files.
-(4 instances)
+(4 instances: @., @./core-api, @./search-api, @./timestamp)

 - copy the content from .env.example to the new .env files.
 Change sensitive values like password.